West End (Portland, Maine): Healthcare

 Mercy Hospital was established in 1918 by the Roman Catholic Diocese of Portland and the Sisters of Mercy.
 Maine Medical Center, Maine's largest hospital and Portland's largest employer, is located on the Western Promenade.
 It was founded in 1874.

 Media

 The West End News is a local weekly newspaper which includes news and information pertaining to the neighborhood and the city at-large.
-Founded and published by Ed King 2001-2012.
+Founded and published by Ed King 2001–2012.

 Reservoir

 In 1869, the Bramhall Reservoir gate and fence was built around Brackett, Vaughan and Chadwick Streets, to hold water pumped from Sebago Lake by the Portland Water Company.
 It held 8 million gallons.
 The reservoir was used until 1964, when it was flattened and the land was leased to nearby Maine Medical Center for parking.

-Parks and cemeteries
+Parks, cemeteries, and stadiums

 Five city parks are located in the neighborhood, including Clark Street Park, Harbor View Park, Tate-Tyng Playground and McIntyre Park, and the Western Promenade with a view of the White Mountains in New Hampshire.
 The Western Cemetery, Portland's primary cemetery from 1829 to 1852, is located in the neighborhood.

 McIntyre Park on Taylor Street was redeveloped beginning in October 2011.
 Funded by a grant from the Department of Housing and Urban Development at a cost of $83,000, the park upgraded its basketball court, seating area, swings and other playground equipment.

+On August 4, 2026, the USL League One soccer team Portland Hearts of Pine announced that they had purchased land on Cassidy Point in the West End with the intention of building a stadium for both the men's and women's team.
+The club estimated that it would cost $50 million to build, and projected that the stadium would be ready for the 2029 season.